 For students that paid tuition using financial aid, a Title IV refund (R2T4) calculation will be completed in conjunction with Taft's refund calculation to determine the amount of tuition earned by TLS, in addition to any potential funds that must be returned by TLS to Title IV on the student's behalf.
+If the student has received federal student financial aid funds, the student is entitled to a refund of moneys not paid from federal financial aid funds.
 Any tuition due to TLS that was not covered by Title IV funds is the responsibility of the student to pay.